Firefighters in Western Maryland awarded around $5.5 million

-Frederick County Jan Gardner announced the funding is provided by a grant with the part of the U.S. Department of Homeland Security’s Staffing for Adequate Fire and Emergency Response (SAFER) program.
+On Friday, the county announced the grant awarded from the U.S. Department of Homeland Security’s Staffing for Adequate Fire and Emergency Response program, known as SAFER.

-“This is fabulous news for Frederick County,” said County Executive Jan Gardner in a statement.
-“The SAFER grant helps us to meet the needs of our growing community.
-With more firefighters on staff, we can improve response times, reduce our reliance on overtime, and better support our volunteer companies.
-Our entire fire service is excited and grateful for the funding for these needed positions.
-I want to thank our federal delegation for their work to secure these funds so we can better serve and protect our community.”

-The grant will also help with response times and enhance firefighter and public safety throughout the county.

 The SAFER grant program assists fire departments around the country to help maintain 24-hour staffing.